 "This center will house the most technologically advanced medical equipment to diagnose and treat equine patients while also facilitating groundbreaking research and vital educational opportunities for students preparing for careers as equine specialists.”

 Dean, Purdue University College of Veterinary Medicine

-Construction is underway at the site of the Centaur Equine Diagnostic and Surgical Center, which is located in the shadow of Indiana Grand in Shelbyville, Ind.
+Construction is underway at the site of the Centaur Equine Specialty Hospital, which is located in the shadow of Indiana Grand in Shelbyville, Ind.
 This advanced referral hospital will complement the Purdue University College of Veterinary Medicine's Large Animal Hospital in West Lafayette, and promote the health and performance of equine athletes through top-quality emergency medical services, groundbreaking equine research, and expanded training opportunities for future equine specialists.
 Site work began in October, and dignitaries from Purdue University, Centaur, and local governments in Shelby County conducted an official groundbreaking ceremony October 20 at Indiana Grand Racing and Casino.
 Tours of the site just a few miles away were provided for guests.
 The facility is expected to be completed by the end of 2016.